 Shark Tank's Barbara Corcoran: 'All the Best Things Happened to Me on the Heels of Rejection'

-In 1973, Barbara Corcoran was a 22-year-old diner waitress from New Jersey with about 20 jobs under her belt.
-She borrowed $1,000 to start a real-estate company, selling apartments in Manhattan.
-In the intervening years, Corcoran grew her tiny startup, The Corcoran Group, into a $5 billion real-estate empire, selling the business for $66 million in 2001.
+In 1973, Barbara Ann Corcoran was a 22-year-old diner waitress from New Jersey with about 20 jobs under her belt.
+She borrowed $1,000 to start a tiny real estate company, selling apartments in New York City.
+In the intervening years, Corcoran grew her tiny real estate office, The Corcoran Group, from a small business into a $5 billion real estate empire, selling the billion-dollar business for $66 million in 2001.

-We know her now as one of the savvy, high-powered investors on the hit ABC series Shark Tank.
-But her tenure on the show almost didn't happen.
+We now know the entrepreneur as one of the savvy, high-powered investors on the hit ABC series Shark Tank, sitting alongside the likes of Mark Cuban, Daymond John, Robert Herjavec, and Lori Greiner.
+But her tenure as an investor on the show almost didn't happen.
 She had her contract in hand and was ready to get on a plane to California to start filming when she was told that the production team had decided to hire someone else.
-Undeterred, she wrote to executive producer Mark Burnett to let him know that she didn't view his dismissal as a failure, but rather a prelude to greater success.
+Undeterred, she wrote to executive producer Mark Burnett to let him know that she didn't view his dismissal as a failure, but rather as a prelude to greater success.
 And the rest is history.

-We caught up with Corcoran to talk about the value of quick decision making, approaching opportunities and obstacles with the same confidence and turning rejection into fuel for motivation.
+In 2016, we caught up with the successful entrepreneur to talk about the business lessons she's learned, like the value of quick decision-making, approaching opportunities and obstacles with the same confidence, and turning rejection into fuel for motivation.
+Scroll below for our interview with Barbara Corcoran.

 Q: Knowing what you know now, what would you have done differently when you were first starting out?